-On June 8, 2016, we and the Borrower entered into an amendment and waiver to our existing credit agreement as a result of our failure to deliver certain annual and quarterly financial statements (and other related financial information) and comply with the specified leverage ratio financial covenant for the test period ending March 31, 2016.
+On June 8, 2016, we and the Borrower entered into an amendment and waiver to our existing credit agreement as a result of our failure to comply with the specified leverage ratio financial covenant for the test period ended March 31, 2016.
 As a condition precedent to the effectiveness of the amendment our sponsor and majority shareholder, Energy Capital Partners, together with certain minority shareholders, contributed \$40.4 million of additional equity into us, \$10.4 million of which was reserved for working capital purposes and fees and up to \$30.0 million of which was utilized to repurchase outstanding debt under our term loan.
+As of December 31, 2016, we and the Borrower were in compliance with all covenants and restrictions in our existing credit facility.